mmlabs-mindmaze/mmpack/docs/specs/package-structure.md

  * provides: metapackage that this package provides.
 This field is optional
  * description: string describing what the package does/provides
  * arch: string of the architecture/OS that this package is built for
+ * sumsha256sums: SHA256 hash of list of installed files (MMPACK/sha256sums)

+## sha256sums file

+YAML file located in the MMPACK folder in the binary package that list all installed files by a binary package along with their SHA256 hash values.
+As an exception, the sha256sums (although it is installed) shall not be listed in itself (its hash can be retrieved by the sumsha256sums field of info file)

+The file consists of a dictionary expressed in YAML where each installed file is a key whose associated value is the hash of the file.

+### example:

+usr/bin/a-prog: a43d3be2987fab2cc5177f279dced0b3a3cf1773cd943c18a5d35981f147ecb7
+usr/lib/liba: 17822ba7e3e60f55c475320fa745e5c3da4bc06ca8f608767d543358a20a0f7f
+usr/share/doc/pkg-a/changelog: 67f682b05c81fed6af15ad2c4d8db0cb8341f4129fcfc7fe4b4c8084809dc8a8
+MMPACK/symbols: 925312a655a8943ff4fabcf394ff2f76ba10aafc730a51e4a17c0ce4aa791605
+MMPACK/post-install: 06410d79e7ee0b1ec2558ef8a282e163fd711a84d412ae7b2229fbff252c6579

 ## symbols file